 How is UnoCSS Different from X?

-UnoCSS is started by one of the Windi CSS's team members, with a lot of inspirations taken from the work we did in Windi CSS.
+UnoCSS was started by one of the Windi CSS's team members, with a lot of inspiration taken from the work we did in Windi CSS.
 While Windi CSS is no longer actively maintained (as of March 2023), you may consider UnoCSS as a "spiritual successor" of Windi CSS.

 UnoCSS inherits Windi CSS's on-demand nature, attributify mode, shortcuts, variant groups, compilation mode and a lot more.
-On top of that, UnoCSS is built ground up with the maximum extensibility and performance in mind, making us able to introduced new features like pure CSS icons, valueless attributify, tagify, web fonts, etc.
+On top of that, UnoCSS is built ground up with the maximum extensibility and performance in mind, making us able to introduce new features like pure CSS icons, valueless attributify, tagify, web fonts, etc.

 Most importantly, UnoCSS is extracted as an atomic-CSS engine, where all the features are optionally opt-in, and making it easy to create your own conventions, own design system, and own presets - with the combinations of the features you want.

-Both Windi CSS and UnoCSS took a lot of inspirations from Tailwind CSS.
-Since UnoCSS is built ground up, we are able to have a great overview of how atomic CSS been designed with prior arts and abstract into a elegant and powerful API.
-With quite different design goals, its not really an apples-to-apples comparison with Tailwind CSS.
+Both Windi CSS and UnoCSS took a lot of inspiration from Tailwind CSS.
+Since UnoCSS is built ground up, we are able to have a great overview of how atomic CSS has been designed with prior arts and abstracted into an elegant and powerful API.
+With quite different design goals, it's not really an apples-to-apples comparison with Tailwind CSS.
 But we will try to list a few differences.

 Tailwind CSS is a PostCSS plugin, while UnoCSS is an isomorphic engine with a bunch of first-class integrations with build tools (including a PostCSS plugin).
 This means UnoCSS can be much more flexible to be used in different places (for example, CDN Runtime, which generates CSS on the fly) and have deep integrations with build tools to provide better HMR, performance, and developer experience (for example, the Inspector).